progfolio/elpaca/doc/manual.md

 -   Windows users must be able to create symlinks.

-<a id="bootstrap-snippet"></a>
+<a id="installer"></a>

-## Bootstrap Snippet
+## Installer

-To install Elpaca, add the following bootstrapping snippet to your init.el.
+To install Elpaca, add the following elisp to your init.el.
 It must come before any calls to other Elpaca functions/macros.
 This will clone Elpaca into your `user-emacs-directory` under the `elpaca` subdirectory.
 It then builds and activates Elpaca.

 ```emacs-lisp
 (defvar elpaca-directory (expand-file-name "elpaca/" user-emacs-directory))